 Broker to broker transfers for US securities are conducted via a process known as the Automated Customer Account Transfer Service or ACATS.
 This process generally takes between 4 to 8 business days to complete in order to accommodate the verification of the transferring account and positions.
 The request is always initiated via the receiving broker (IB in this case) and can be prompted by following the steps below.

-1. Log into Account Management and select the Funds Management and then Position Transfers menu options.
+1. Log into Account Management and select the Funds Transfer and then Position Transfers menu options.

-2. From the Transfer Method drop-down list select ‘ACATS - US Broker Transfer'.
+2. From the Transfer Method drop-down list select ‘ACATS'.

 3. From the Type drop-down list select either ‘Full’ or ‘Partial'.